MattKuhn123/MattKuhn123.github.io/_posts/2025-10-20-developers-at-play.markdown

 ## Puppies

 An Australian Heeler puppy was once playing with her little sister.
 The two played until a disagreement arose between them.
 They debated the issue until the older proved herself right and her sister wrong once and for all.
-The younger sister ran off misty-eyed to her room, bringing an end to their play and leaving the older alone and confused.
+The younger sister ran misty-eyed off to her room, bringing an end to their play and leaving the older alone and confused.

-The older asked their mother what went wrong, and her mother replied _"Well, do you want to be right?
+The older asked their mother what went wrong, to which her mother replied _"Well, what do you want to do?
+Do you want to be right?
 Or do you want to keep playing with your sister?"_

 ## Rats